5 SuiteWorld 2023 Sessions That Really Caught Our Eye

 As such agents, they’re supporting the impacted people and helping gauge success, both in buy-in as well as the change process itself.
-Also, since teamwork and a company’s culture are such significant parts of the entire process, these eyes and ears across the middle and lower levels of an organization are important in monitoring any effect the change initiative has on organizational culture.
+Also, since teamwork and a company’s culture are such significant parts of the entire process, these eyes and ears across the middle and lower levels of an organization are important in monitoring any effect the change initiative has on organizational culture and applicable business cases.

 Organizational Design Drives Organizational Change Behavior

-A finance transformation isn’t just about helping employees understand and adapt to the change, thus driving organizational behavior in a desired direction.
-It also entails the organizational design that drives that transformed behavior.
+But a finance transformation isn’t just about helping employees understand and adapt to the change, thus, driving organizational behavior in a desired direction.
+It also entails the organizational design that fuels that transformed behavior.
 Because chances are, without needed restructuring, there are going to be misalignments between seats and assigned supervisors that wreak havoc on efficiency and productivity.

-For example, let’s take a hypothetical company with cubicles full of innovative accounting and finance minds stuck in the transactional process swamps.
-If the company were to initiate a financial transformation, the organizational restructuring turns much of the work from policy enforcer to decision-support partner.
+For example, let’s take a hypothetical company with cubicles full of innovative accounting and finance minds stuck in the transactional process swamps and a truly lethargic business model.
+If the company were to initiate a financial transformation, the organizational restructuring converts much of the work from policy enforcement to decision-support partnership.

 This change occurs as the company centralizes transactional processes and aligns roles to the right leadership.
-In the process, it frees those innovative minds in accounting and finance to leverage their core competencies and, thus, expand analytical work across the organization.
+Along the way, it frees those innovative minds in accounting and finance to leverage their core competencies and, thus, expand analytical work across the organization.

 As a result, employees will naturally upskill to better understand data and provide insights to operational partners, not to mention the improved decision-making, problem-solving, and productivity that comes along for the ride.

-Granted, all of these insights on change management and organizational design are fantastic on paper but, when it comes to actually implementing them, there are only so many hours in the day.
-In realty, these action items require time, effort, and expertise, three assets that are usually in short supply.
+Granted, these insights on how to manage change and inform organizational design are fantastic on paper but, when it comes to actually implementing them, there are only so many hours in the day.
+In reality, these action items require time, effort, and expertise, three assets that are usually in short supply.
 Remember, as critical as a finance transformation is, there’s still a business to run.

-That’s why Embark’s team of finance transformation specialists exists – to ensure you reap the full rewards of transformed accounting and finance functions without negatively impacting operations.
-So whether you’re looking at a change project on a single process or a ground-up transformational change, we're here to ensure you reach your ideal future state.
+That’s why change management specialists exist and, not coincidentally, what makes Embark’s Business Transformation team such a valuable partner – they ensure you reap the full rewards of transformed accounting and finance functions without negatively impacting operations.
+So, whether you’re looking at a change project on a single process or a ground-up transformational change, we're here to ensure you reach your ideal future state.